grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 Then a crackly male voice came over the radio.
 "I see you over there, you hulking ugly gray submarine.
 And I guess you know I'm here.
 Why are ya sittin' on the damned surface, and what ya want with me?"

 Percy hesitated, and then transmitted back.
-"Well, first let me state flat out that we're nothing but a transport sub.
+"Well, first let me state flat out that we're nothing but a cargo sub.
 And we're unarmed.
 Second, we've been severely damaged, and swam through an icy hell to get back to the surface.
 We're out of fuel and extremely low on power.
 Long and short is that we're in some desperate need of help, and you are the only contact we've seen in these waters."

 Another moment passed.
 "Yea.
 Well.
-These waters are empty because the Authorities running this territory right now are a bunch of tight-sphinctered a-holes who seem more interested in shooting down transports than letting any commerce commence.
+These waters are empty because the Authorities running this territory right now are a bunch of tight-sphinctered a-holes who seem more interested in shooting down cargo boats than letting any commerce commence.
 It's a bad place to be not moving and on the surface."

 "Not movin' is hardly typical for us.
 What are you sitting on there?
 We don't see any ship in the scope.
 Any assistance you can offer would be much appreciated."